Cover Image Credit: Maxpixel

 Best Time To Visit: Spring season, February and Autumn (October)

 4. Makarska, Croatia

 After snorkeling in France, Italy and Spain, come visit the Adriatic Sea coast in Makarska in Croatia.
-The species here are completely different and the fresh water springs on the seabed allow the formations of some of the most amazing corals such as the Golden Sponge species.
+The species here are completely different and the fresh water springs on the seabed allow the formations of some of the best coral reefs in Europe such as that of the Golden Sponge species.
 If you are lucky, you might spot a seahorse while snorkeling in Europe at this destination.
 It is indeed one of the best places to snorkel in Europe.

 5. Maddalena Archipelago National Park, Sardinia, Italy

 Maddalena Archipelago National Park is a national park located on the northern part of the Sardegna Island and all of its surrounding areas.
 This is one of the best islands for honeymoon.
 Surrounded by the Mediterranean Sea, it is among some of the best snorkeling destinations in Europe.
 This place is like the best of both worlds and is one of the best places in Europe for snorkeling.